Table of Contents

-Seeing the web page message “Error Establishing a Database Connection” is pretty common.
+Where is the “Error Establishing a Database Connection” Message is Coming From?

 - It’s not due to the type of CMS you are using.
-So you won’t see a WordPress error establishing a database connection any more than you would see it on a Joomla, Drupal or any other type of open source or commercial content management system software.
+So you won’t see an error establishing a database connection in WordPress any more than you would see it on a Joomla, Drupal or any other type of open source or commercial content management system software.

 - Database connection errors are not specific to your web host.
-While cheap, low budget, shared hosting service like GoDaddy, Hostgator or Bluehost can be a more common source of this error due to server performance issues, the error can occur on any web host.
+While cheap, low budget, shared hosting service can be a common source of this error due to server performance issues, the error can occur on any web host.
 (This error can be code related or server related)

 - If you are using a local server environment with MAMP, XAMPP, WAMP – there could be a configuration error you need to resolve, but it’s not specific to this setup and can be easily fixed.

-First you need to determine if it is a code related error or server error.
-If you don’t know how to do this, contacting your web hosting support is a starting point.
-If they determine that is is server related, they will fix it if the database server is down.
-If it is code related though, they should tell you that it is your problem to fix. ( A bit of advice, – NEVER give your web hosting support permission to modify your code.
+If they tell you it is the website code, then it is your problem to fix, and hosting support will not/should not fix it. ( A bit of advice, – NEVER give your web hosting support permission to modify your code.
 If they do it without asking first, find a new host.)

 - database name